Skip to main content

 Academic Medicine Track

-This track is a continuity experience occurring over all three years of residency and is in addition to a resident’s normal curriculum.
+This competitive three-year track is open to one resident per class year, similar to other tracks.
+It provides a continuity experience that is in addition to a resident’s normal curriculum.
 The intention of this track is to prepare the resident to develop the skills necessary to seek a career in academics.

 Content from General Links with modal content